22 Quick and Easy Recipes in 30 Minutes (or less) + 5 Chef Secrets To Make You A Better Cook!

 These butterscotch pecan scones are tender, sweet and rich – almost like giant cookies.

 My dear friend Betsy Goldstein recently told me about the most amazing scones she enjoyed while on a weekend getaway at The Salamander Resort in Middleburg, VA.
 In raving about the scones (the caramelized bottoms! the butterscotch! the toasted pecans!), Betsy admitted to having brought one home for me to taste, only to have succumbed to temptation before having the chance to give it to me.
 So, being me, I trekked an hour out to Middleburg to hunt down the scones.
-I’m happy to report that they lived up to the hype, and I was able to create a copycat version by making a few tweaks to my favorite chocolate chip scone recipe.
-The scones are tender, sweet, and rich – almost like giant cookies.
-Make them for brunch or wrap them up for friends, neighbors and teachers over the holidays.

-What you’ll need To Make Butterscotch Pecan Scones
+What You’ll Need To Make Butterscotch Pecan Scones

 To begin: toast the pecans in a 400°F oven until fragrant, about 4 minutes.
 Let them cool, then coarsely chop them and set aside.